 Community Engagement Committee Chair Sandy Demeree and her husband Michael are featured in the News & Observer

 Sandy and Michael bought the building on North Street and turned it into a collective house for people with disabilities and their yard into a community garden.
-Jim Wise of the News & Observer wrote this piece on August 20, 2014.
+Jim Wise of the News & Observer wrote this piece.